Halifax Harvest Days

 Years later, the tradition continues and Halifax Harvest Days gets bigger and better each year.

 - Looking at heritage farm equipment such as antique tractors

-- Viewing farm exhibits and demonstrations such as the sawmill, peanut threshing, and corn shucking
+- Viewing farm exhibits and period demonstrations such as the sawmill, peanut threshing, corn shucking, and live farm animals.

 - Listening to music and watching entertainment throughout the day on the outdoor amphitheater